wookey-project/ewok-kernel/doc/syscalls/sys_cfg.rst

 task has to map the device itself (later in the life-cycle).
 In that case, the device is mapped using this very syscall.

-Voluntary mapped devices permit to map, configure and unmap in sequence more than the maximum number of concurrently mapped devices.
-It also allows to avoid mapping devices for which concurrent mapping is dangerous (e.g. concatenated mappings).

 Mapping a device is done using the device id, hosted in the ``id`` field of the *device_t* structure, which is set by the kernel at registration time.